junaid7535/AI-Log-Diagnosis-System/README.md

 ## Overview

-**AI-Log-RCA** is an advanced, production-ready system that automates log analysis, anomaly detection, and root cause identification using cutting-edge AI/ML techniques.
+**AI-Powered Log Diagnosis** is an advanced, production-ready system that automates log analysis, anomaly detection, and root cause identification using cutting-edge AI/ML techniques.
 Built for GSoC 2026, this system reduces manual troubleshooting effort by **90%** and decreases Mean Time To Resolution (MTTR) by **75%**.

 ### Core Capabilities